-The investment advisory process is geared to generating favorable long term returns by investing in companies whose current prices fall significantly short of their intrinsic values.
+The investment management process is geared to generating favorable long term returns by investing in companies whose current prices fall significantly short of their intrinsic values.
 The following account summarises the key elements of this process, which varies slightly from fund to fund (see the respective fund sections for further information) - one common factor being a focus on value creation and a bias towards developing (small and mid-cap) companies.

 Our portfolio construction recommendation process is not index cognizant; it is rather based on rigorous bottom-up research with a top-down/macro overlay.
 Our recommendations reflect our highest conviction picks; the portfolios are concentrated, with each containing around 30-40 stocks, carefully selected to achieve an optimal balance between focus and diversification.